Effective Drug Crimes Defense in Greensboro

 Our attorneys have the criminal law experience to conduct a thorough investigation of your case.
 Did officers follow procedure?
 Was the search of your person or property legal?
 Was your interrogation lawful?
 There are so many questions.
 We ask every one.
 We leave no stone unturned in our pursuit of justice.

 A drug arrest can be alarming.
-The Clifford Division understands your fears and the threat to your future.
+Clifford & Harris, PLLC understands your fears and the threat to your future.
 Contact our lawyers at 336-574-2788 or online for a free consultation.
-We offer translation services and are located in downtown Greensboro, two blocks from the courthouse.
+We are located in downtown Greensboro, two blocks from the courthouse.